BKinya/Android-FAQ/README.md

 ## Introduction.
 Hey Awesome Devs.
 Thank you for stopping by.
 This is a collection of frequently asked Android questions.
 Most of them are not Android specific.
 They can apply to software developers using other tracks.

 These are responses by other amazing Android Developers and from various sources.
 You do not have to follow everything here to the letter.
 We all have different experiences.
-Use the responses as the guideline to figure out what works for you, to figure out your own story.
+Use the responses as a guideline to figure out what works for you.

 Cheers! 🥂

+### How do I get started in Android Development?
+Android apps are developed using Kotlin, Java and/or C/C++.
+Android developers use Java or Kotlin to develop Android apps.
+C/C++ is used to write performance-based and hardware-based features.

+To get started in Android developemnt, you'd learn either Java or Kotlin.
+Check out [Should I learn Kotlin or Java?](#kotlin-or-java) section to learn more about about the two languages.

+Once you've mastered either of the languages, you are ready to learn Android developement.
+Check out [Build Your First Android App](https://developer.android.com/training/basics/firstapp) guide to get started.
+It includes a quick codelab, a deep dive course and other learning resources.

 ### <a name = "getting-android-role"></a> How do I get my first Android Developer role?
 - Have some well-documented projects on GitHub which has a Readme and at least one useful app on Playstore.